Robinyo/serendipity/website/docs/build-with-ai/harness-engineering/overview.md

 ### Skills — on-demand specialised knowledge

 Skills are Hermes's mechanism for loading specialised workflows when a task matches.
-They are Hermes app-level, not repo files.
-Examples relevant to Serendipity work:

-- `systemic-debugging` — 4-phase root-cause debugging
-- `test-driven-development` — RED-GREEN-REFACTOR enforcement
-- `codebase-inspection` — pygount-based LOC/ language ratios
-- `dogfood` — exploratory QA of web apps
-- `documentation-consistency` — prevent stale cross-references after edits
-- `github` — gh CLI: PRs, issues, reviews, repos
-- `requesting-code-review` — pre-commit review: security scan, quality gates

-Skills encode the _how_ for recurring task types.
-They are loaded when the task matches, and they carry the user's preferred approach and quality standards for that task type.
+They are Hermes app-level, not repo files — they live in the Hermes profile, not in the Serendipity repo.
+When a session touches a task type that has a skill (debugging, testing, code review, documentation consistency, GitHub operations, and a few others), the skill loads and carries the user's preferred approach and quality standards for that task type.
+The repo therefore doesn't enumerate skills as config — skills are an orthogonal, app-level layer that the harness can call on when relevant.

 ### `.continuerc` + `.continue/rules/` — version guidance for local models